 A Few of My Favorite Books:

-Here are a few of my favorite book you might enjoy:
+Here are a few of my favorite books you might enjoy:

 Make It Happen by Laura Casey is an inspiring book to help you get focused, overcome fear and have a life you love.

 The Magic of Motherhood by Ashlee Gadd reminds us of the joys of motherhood through stories that will make you laugh and cry.
 It’s the story of all moms and the joy we have in the everyday experiences of motherhood.